cryptoinhero/zurbank/src/zurbank/doc/configuration.md

 Configuration
 =============

-Omni Core can be configured by providing one or more optional command-line arguments:
+ZURBank can be configured by providing one or more optional command-line arguments:
 ```bash
 $ zurbankd -setting=value -setting=value
 ```